erda-project/erda-ui/README.md

 ## License

-Erda is under the AGPL 3.0 license.
+Erda ui is under the AGPL 3.0 license.
 See the [LICENSE](/LICENSE) file for details.